jul-dan/file-loader-s3/README.md

 The application logs the following information:

-- Configuration at startup (region, bucket, auth method)
+- Configuration at startup (region, bucket, credentials status)
 - Each file upload (name, size, S3 key)
 - Any errors with stack traces